deepaklokare24/deepaklokare24/README.md

 - 👋 Hi, I’m Deepak Lokare
-- 👀 I’m interested in building anything on Web, Start ups, open-source projects, Cloud Infra, Data Structures and Algorithms
+- 👀 I’m interested in building anything on Web, open-source projects, Cloud Infra, Data Structures and Algorithms
 - 🌱 I’m currently learning Data Structures and Algorithms and server side development using Node
 - 💞️ I’m looking to collaborate on open source projects using React
 - 📫 How to reach me deepaklokare.24@gmail.com